howonlee/mertonon/docs/v0_7_roadmap.md

 - [x] Input and loss create sidebars
 - [x] Entry and layer and cobj view and create sidebars

 - [ ] Weight and weightset view and create sidebars
 - [ ] Grad action sidebar
 - [ ] Purge then kill the statecharts
 - [ ] Purge then kill the selectors
 - [ ] Consider the re-frame bit done

-- [ ] Create and delete for password logins separately with selector lol
-- [ ] Weight mutation - think harder about fitt's law
 - [ ] Model updates, genericized endpoints in BE
 - [ ] Model updates component
 - [ ] Model updates for grids
+- [ ] Create and delete for password logins separately with selector lol
+- [ ] Weight mutation input - think harder about fitt's law

 - [ ] Changelog
 - [ ] Clicking around a bit